This section briefly explains how to bind the value to the TextBox component in the following different ways.

 }

-There is no need to call this method for native events since it’s called after any lifecycle method has been called and can also be invoked manually to trigger a re-render.
-Refer to the following code example.
+There is no need to call this method for native events since it’s called after any life cycle method and can also be invoked manually to trigger a re-render.

 @using Syncfusion.Blazor.Inputs